NeverRanked · Teardown 01 · Hawaii consumer banking

 Brand-host mentions across the 862 cited-text rows, with position-in-answer breakdown (Q1 = lead position, Q4 = tail).
 Top 10 by mentions:

 What the position-bias column reveals.
-Bank of Hawaii is "lead-heavy" — 79% of its 612 mentions are in the early half of AI answers (Q1+Q2).
+Bank A is "lead-heavy," with 79% of its 612 mentions in the early half of AI answers (Q1+Q2).
 That's the dominant AI-recommendation pattern.
-Hawaii National Bank, with notably less total visibility (148 mentions), is "mid-heavy" — 53% Q3 alone.
+Bank E, with notably less total visibility (148 mentions), is "mid-heavy," at 53% Q3 alone.
 Same engine, same query universe, fundamentally different competitive posture.
-Total mention count alone misses this; position bias is the depth signal no comparison tool surfaces.
+Total mention count alone misses this.
+Position bias is the depth signal no comparison tool surfaces.

 True third-party citation sources (the actionable list)